SjoerdKoop/vicon_control/README.md

 float64 rz
 ```

-The name will either be the defined name in the Vicon Tracker software for objects or "Marker&lt;id&gt;" for markers.
+The name will either be the defined name in the Vicon Tracker software for objects or "marker&lt;id&gt;" for markers.
 The ROS data type of *float64* coincides with the *c++* datatype of *double*.
 Additionally for markers, the rotational values will always be 0, since it is impossible to deduce rotation from a single marker.

 ## ROS: reference_update